bestia-dev-archived/mem3_game/README.md

 - player can choose more than one content: "images, sounds and text"
 - fetch text.json from Rust over WebSocket
 2019-05-20
--- reinvite player for different game
+-- re-invite player for different game
 - the server broadcasts only the first "Want to play?".
 All the rest is a private conversation between 2 players.

 ## References